 First, it is important to know that fibromyalgia is characterized by wide-spread muscle pain and specific tender areas of the body.
-However, it doesn't stop there, because fibromyalgia affects multiple systems of the body, including the nervous system, endocrine system, and the immune system as well.
+However, it doesn't stop there, because fibromyalgia affects multiple systems of the body, including the nervous system, endocrine system, and the immune system.
+The brain and GI tract are often involved as well.

 The immune system is also working overtime, often times due to the primary co-conditions that affect immune status.
 This is why people with fibromyalgia often describe fibromyalgia as not just living with chronic pain, but like living with a flu 24/7.